Skip to Main Content

 Contact Information

 Zhe's scholarship has established the foundational framework for understanding nicknaming in business – encompassing brand and product nicknames, nickname branding, and nicknaming in organizational management.
-The broader impact of his work is reflected in extensive global media coverage, including features in leading business publications such as The Wall Street Journal, Harvard Business ReviewNewsweek, Fast Company, The Marketing ArchitectsIvey ImpactWestern News, among others.
-Collectively, these outlets showcase how his work bridges academic inquiry with broad professional practice and public relevance.
+Beyond The Economist, his research program has been the subject of multiple featured articles in leading business media, including The Wall Street Journal, Harvard Business Review, The Guardian, Newsweek, World Advertising Research Centre (WARC), Fast Company, The Marketing ArchitectsIvey ImpactWestern News, among others.
+Leveraging his expertise in bridging academic inquiry with professional practice and public relevance, Zhe is regularly invited by premier outlets such as CBC and The Globe and Mail to provide insights on contemporary business and branding challenges.

 With his diverse background, Zhe is excited to bring his multidisciplinary perspectives to the classroom and research.
 He is the recipient of the Research Merit Award (2023), David G. Burgoyne Teaching Award (2024), and the Early Career Impact Award (2025).